deejaygraham/deejaygraham.github.io/_posts/2017-10-18-bcn-craftsmanship-sketchnote.markdown

 tags: [ code, illustration  ]
 ---

-Ordinarily, the way sketchnotes work is that you a capturing and distilling ideas from a talk or similar event and presenting them on paper.
+Ordinarily, the way sketchnotes work is that you are capturing and distilling ideas and information from a talk or similar event and presenting them on paper.
 Twice recently that
-process got turned on its head or inside out or something.
+process got turned on its head or inside out or something and the sketchnotes became the topic of conversation.

 First, I stumbled on a video of a talk by Geoff Bowden at the 2015 Agile Yorkshire Christmas lightning talks meeting, titled ["Sketchnoting Agile One Doodle at A Time"](https://www.youtube.com/watch?v=mZTkP6Joqro), in which Geoff credits seeing my talk at [DDD North](http://dddnorth.co.uk/) in October 2015.
 I had no idea that I was going to be mentioned and it was a little surreal hearing my own name but still, super cool!